timlag1305/esp8266-call-switch/README.md

 # esp8266-call-switch
-Repository for cpp code to use a esp8266 to communicate to various services.
+This repository contains code, 3D sketches, and lists electrical hardware required to setup a simple Wi-Fi call switch.

-The structure was made based upon the directory structure of PlatformIO projects.
+The structure was made based upon the directory structure of [PlatformIO](http://platformio.org/) (local source files are in `src/` and external libraries are in `lib/`)

-I will update this with required libraries and compilation instructions later.
-Maybe even a Makefile or something.